The Domain (Austin, Texas): First phase

 The first phase of the project, The Domain, opened on March 9, 2007, and includes 700000 sqft of restaurants, office space, upscale retail stores, apartments, and a hotel.
-The retail portion of the project has attracted many retailers and restaurants new to the Austin market.
+The retail portion of the project attracted many retailers and restaurants new to the Austin market.
 An 80000 sqft.
-Neiman Marcus and a Macy's anchor (with Macy's fulfilling an earlier commitment by Foley's), along with 70 specialty stores, including an Apple Store, a Barneys New York CO-OP store, Burberry, Victoria's Secret, Tiffany & Co., BCBG Max Azria, Calypso Christiane Celle, Anne Fontaine, Lacoste, Lilly Pulitzer, Betty Sport, and a Microsoft store.
-The shopping center notably is also one of the short list of locations containing outlets for two new store concepts — Abercrombie & Fitch Co.'s RUEHL 925, targeting affluent young professionals, and American Eagle Outfitters' adventure-oriented Martin + Osa.
+Neiman Marcus and a Macy's anchor (with Macy's fulfilling an earlier commitment by Foley's), along with 70 specialty stores, including an Apple Store, a Barneys New York CO-OP store, Burberry, Victoria's Secret, Tiffany & Co., BCBG Max Azria, Calypso Christiane Celle, Anne Fontaine, Lacoste, Lilly Pulitzer, Betty Sport, and a Microsoft Store.
+The shopping center notably was also one of the short list of locations containing outlets for two new store concepts — Abercrombie & Fitch Co.'s RUEHL 925, targeting affluent young professionals, and American Eagle Outfitters' adventure-oriented Martin + Osa.
 Both of those stores had closed as of late 2010, and have become locations for Anthropologie (in the former Ruehl location), and Lids (in the former Martin + Osa location).
-Restaurants include McCormick & Schmick's, Fleming's, Daily Grill, Jasper's, Kona Grill, The Steeping Room, and California Pizza Kitchen.
+Restaurants included McCormick & Schmick's, Fleming's, Daily Grill, Jasper's, Kona Grill, The Steeping Room, and California Pizza Kitchen.

 Second phase and additional expansion

-After the Simon Property Group acquired the 45 acre property that would become The Domain II (Domain Crossing) they bought Endeavor's portion of The Domain I. This second phase, located directly south of The Domain, opened in the spring of 2008.
+After the Simon Property Group acquired the 45 acre property that would become The Domain II (Domain Crossing) they bought Endeavor's portion of The Domain I. This second phase, located directly south of The Domain, opened in 2016.

 Domain Crossing added an additional 350000 sqft of retail stores, restaurants, and apartments, as well as a theater - Gold Class Cinema - and other entertainment options.

 Simon Property Group announced that a 200000 sqft, three-story Dillard's would open during spring 2009 in the primary portion of the project.
 Nordstrom signed a letter of intent for a two-story, 149000 sqft store to open in The Domain's phase III.
 Saks Fifth Avenue also signed a letter of intent for Phase III.

 Whole Foods opened a 55000 sqft square foot location in The Domain in January 2014.

 Simon Property Group opened up a "great lawn venue" in Phase 2 that hosts live bands from 6 to 9pm on weekends, and food trucks.